Gaurav Kukade

 ArrayList indexOf(Object o) method

-We know the important features of the list that it maintains the insertion order of the elements.
+We know the important feature of the list is that it maintains the insertion order of the elements.
 Also, it allows duplicate elements in the list.

-So, when we try to find any elements , there are chances that the same elements may present in the list multiple times at multiple index.
+So, when we try to find any elements, there are chances that the same elements may present in the list multiple times at multiple indexes.

 The indexOf(Object o) method returns the index of the first occurrences of the object specified.
 It returns -1 if the specified object o is not present in the list.